mayasharma2110/Keep-Riding/README.md

 ### Content

+* All the content in the website is fictional and made my myself, I used one of my own pictures and other images from online, information below in the media section.

 * I gained inspiration for the layout of the website by looking at other horse riding websites including [Hall Place Equestrian Centre](https://hall-place.com/) and [Palmers Riding Stables](http://palmers-stables.com/).